ivancanosa/jetmoon/README.md

 It is necessary to have make, meson, clang, and libc++.
 These are the following commands:
 - make build: Compile the project
 - make run: Run the project
 - make debug: Run the project in debug mode.
-There is a stacktrace a segfault happens.
+There is a stacktrace if a segfault happens.
 - make release: Compile the project for the release version
 - make runRelease: Run the release compiled version
 - make clean: Delete all compiled files